Installation and usage instructions

 4. Switch to the package REPL with ] (no enter necessary)

-5. Activate the project environment: activate .
+5. Activate the local environment: activate .

 7. Exit out of the package REPL with shortcut Ctrl+c

-8. Exit out of the julia REPL with exit()
+8. Exit out of the julia REPL with exit() or shortcut Ctrl+d

 Usage of ReSiE:

-1. Switch into project directory: cd /path/to/resie
+1. Switch to the ReSiE directory: cd /path/to/resie

-2. Run the simulation with julia --project=. src/resie-cli.jl examples/example_two_sector.json
+2. Start the CLI with julia --project=. src/resie-cli.jl

 Usage of ReSiE with VS Code